youngeunkwon0405/RL/xp/eval_launcher_README.md

     --dcp-ckpt-path results/grpo/step_170/policy/weights/ \
     --dcp-config results/grpo/step_170/config.yaml
 ```

+**Config Path Handling:**
+- If `config_path` is specified in the sweep file, it will be used for all experiments
+- If both `--config` CLI argument and `config_path` in sweep file are provided, they must match
+- If neither is provided, the script will use its default config handling

 When using sweeps with the same checkpoint, the conversion only happens once due to the caching system.
 Multiple jobs will coordinate through file locking to avoid race conditions.